Corporate Governance Code

 Board responsibility for workplace culture

 Directors are expected to attend all meetings of the Board and all meetings of those committees on which they sit, as well as the Annual General Meeting.
 Every meeting during the year has been attended by the quorum required by the Articles of the Company, which also require that the Independent Directors outnumber the Directors connected with the Investment Adviser.
 In all cases during the financial year, the Independent Directors outnumbered the representatives of the Investment Adviser.
-All scheduled Board meetings were fully attended during the year.
+The AGM and all scheduled Board meetings were fully attended during the year.